roosemberth/karuiwm/README.md

 Here is an example <code>.xinitrc</code>:

 	#!/bin/sh
-	# xinitrc to launch stwm
+	# xinitrc to launch karuiwm

 	# set sane keyboard layout:
 	setxkbmap -layout ch -option 'caps:swapescape' &

-	# launch stwm:
+	# launch karuiwm:
-	exec stwm
+	exec karuiwm

 You may add other actions to <code>.xinitrc</code>, but make sure that
-<code>exec stwm</code> comes at last (since everything after that won't get
+<code>exec karuiwm</code> comes at last (since everything after that won't get
 executed).

 configure
 ---------

-<code>config.h</code> holds the configuration of stwm and gets included by
+<code>config.h</code> holds the configuration of karuiwm and gets included by
-<code>stwm.c</code> upon compilation.
+<code>karuiwm.c</code> upon compilation.

-<code>config.def.h</code> holds the default configuration of stwm.
-When running
+<code>config.def.h</code> holds the default configuration of karuiwm.
+When
-<code>make</code>, this file will be used to generate a <code>config.h</code> if
+running <code>make</code>, this file will be used to generate a
-that one doesn't exist yet.
-This protects your configuration from being overwritten by the default upon checking out the git repository.
+<code>config.h</code> if that one doesn't exist yet.
+This protects your
+configuration from being overwritten by the default upon checking out the git repository.

 These are the default settings defined by the <code>keys</code> array;
 <code>Mod</code> is set to the Mod1 (<code>Alt</code>) key: